-Nkosi Ife Bandele is a storyteller who has worked as journalist and has written for stage, TV, and film.
-His first novel, The Ape is Dead!, has recently been published by Crimson Cloak Publishing (July 2016).
+Nkosi Ife Bandele tells stories.
+He writes for periodicals, stage, TV, and film.
+His novels The Ape is Dead!
+(2016), The Beast (2017), and Scott Free (2019) are published by Crimson Cloak Publishing.
+His most recent short fiction appears in Akashic Books’ Terrible Twosdays series.
 He is a longtime teacher in the first-year writing program, offering the wildly popular classes Too Cool for School and What’s Love Got to do with It?.
 A detailed description of his teaching can be found on his Lang Faculty Page and more information about his writing is available on his Facebook fan page.

-Jonathan Liebson is a longtime teacher of first-year writing and an academic advisor at Eugene Lang.
+Jonathan Liebson is a longtime teacher of first-year writing and an academic adviser at Eugene Lang.
 His courses focus on short fiction, narrative or personal essays, and issues in contemporary culture.
 A longer description of his teaching and writing philosophy can be found on his Lang Faculty Page.
-His essays, book reviews, and short stories have appeared in Time Out New York, The Georgia Review, American Book Review, Meridian, Passages North, and Harvard Review; in the anthology Naming the World: And Other Exercises for the Creative Writer (Random House); and have been performed at the InterAct Theatre Company’s Writing Aloud series, in Philadelphia.
-His writing (and photographs) can be found at jonathanliebson.com.
+His most recent work appears in The Atlantic, The Washington Post Sunday Book World, The Texas Observer, and The Chicago Review of Books, and his previous essays, book reviews, and short stories have appeared in Time Out New York, The Georgia Review, American Book Review, Meridian, Passages North, and Harvard Review, and in the anthology Naming the World: And Other Exercises for the Creative Writer (Random House).
+His writing (and photography) can be found at jonathanliebson.com.

 Stephen Massimilla is a poet, scholar, translator, lecturer, painter, photographer, and author.
 His 500-page co-authored volume Cooking with the Muse (Tupelo Press, 2016), includes hundreds of original poems, recipes, essays, and color photos.
 Acclaim for his other books includes an SFASU Press Prize for The Plague Doctor in His Hull-Shaped Hat; the Bordighera/CUNY Poetry Prize for Forty Floors from Yesterday; the Grolier Poetry Prize for Later on Aiaia; a Van Rensselaer award, selected by Kenneth Koch, and other honors.
 He has also translated books by Pablo Neruda and others.
 Massimilla has recent work in hundreds of publications from AGNI to Verse Daily.
 He holds an M.F.A. and a Ph.D. from Columbia University and teaches at Columbia University and The New School.
 He has exhibited his paintings in many cities, been interviewed on radio and television, presented papers at numerous conferences, and performed his work at venues ranging from The Natural Gourmet to Carnegie Hall.

-M. Henry Milks has taught first-year writing, creative writing, literature, and gender studies at the college level for more than ten years.
-They are the author of Kill Marguerite and Other Stories, winner of the 2015 Devil’s Kitchen Reading Award in Fiction and a Lambda Literary Award finalist, as well as three chapbooks, most recently The Feels, an exploration of fan fiction and affect published by Black Warrior Review.
-Their critical writing, for which they won a 2014 Critical Hit Award from Electric Lit, has been published in Los Angeles Book Review, The New Inquiry, and 4Columns, among other venues.
-Their work as editor includes The &NOW Awards 3: The Best Innovative Writing, 2011-2013 (Northwestern UP, 2015) and Asexualities: Feminist and Queer Perspectives (Routledge, 2014); currently, they edit the Fiction section of The Account.
+Megan Milks has taught first-year writing, creative writing, literature, and queer, transgender, and (a)sexuality studies at the college level for more than ten years.
+Their first novel, Margaret and the Mystery of the Missing Body, is forthcoming from Feminist Press in 2021, followed by a revised second edition of their first story collection, now titled Slug and Other Stories (originally published as Kill Marguerite and Other Stories, the collection won the 2015 Devil’s Kitchen Reading Award in Fiction and was named a Lambda Literary Award finalist).
+Megan is the recipient of the 2019 Lotos Foundation Prize in Fiction Writing.
+They have published four chapbooks, most recently Kicking the Baby and The Feels, an exploration of fan fiction and affect, and a short nonfiction book Remember the Internet: Tori Amos Bootleg Webring, is forthcoming from Instar Books.
+Their critical writing has been published in Bookforum, 4Columns, Los Angeles Book Review, and The New Inquiry, among other venues.
+Their work as editor includes We Are the Baby-Sitters Club: Essays and Art from Grown-Up Readers (Chicago Review Press, 2021), The &NOW Awards 3: The Best Innovative Writing, 2011-2013 (Northwestern UP, 2015), and Asexualities: Feminist and Queer Perspectives (Routledge, 2014).

 Rebecca Reilly teaches creative writing at The New School and is a doctoral candidate at The C.U.N.Y.
 Graduate Center where she is writing a dissertation on repetition in the poetry of Gertrude Stein.
 She taught for a number of years at The University of Paris, Nanterre, and has taught at The New School, Parsons Paris, as well as Humboldt University in Berlin.
 Her first book, Repetition, was published by Four Way Books in 2015.
 The book received a starred review in Publishers Weekly and was chosen by author Maggie Nelson for a Publishers Weekly round-up of the top books of 2015, as well as reviewed by Nelson as one of six “nonfiction writers to watch” in Vela.
 It was reviewed in The Boston Globe and selected by poet and author Susan Wheeler as one of her favorite books of 2015 in Princeton Weekly.